Is your culture survey telling you what’s really going on below the surface?

 Surveys are the tool organisations use to “measure culture” and provide insights to shape, tailor and improve the environment and the way work gets done, but they don’t work in isolation and here’s 7 reasons why…

-1. Trust – if your culture already has trust issues, or a lack of confidence in the leadership, then you are unlikely to be told the truth (read our article about trust & confidence here);
+1. Trust – if your culture already has trust issues, or a lack of confidence in the leadership, then you are unlikely to be told the truth, fear will override for most (read our article about trust & confidence here), and whilst on trust, if you have high trust and psychological safety, you don’t need anonymity;

 2. Confidence – there needs to be a real belief that if I’m going to the trouble of telling you what needs to be done differently, you are going to listen and do something about it;

-3. Confidentiality – despite the great lengths to which we go to assure everyone we won’t know who said what, many just don’t believe it;
+3. Confidentiality – despite the great lengths to which we go to assure everyone it is confidential, many just don’t believe it (also a symptom of point 1);

-4. Fatigue – over surveyed environments are just sick of telling you and they will either not bother, or skew the answers to “make it go away”;
+4. Fatigue – over surveyed environments are just sick of telling you so they will either not bother, or skew the answers to make it go away or for fun; and this is the problem with pulse surveys, just because they are shorter doesn’t make it better;

 6. Right Issues – it is almost impossible (without creating a survey of 1000’s of questions) to truly get to the heart of the culture hits and misses; and